There is no row at position 5. 13th VOGP (Vietnam Oil, Gas & Power) - About Event | About Conference

 Vietnam aims to cut its energy bill by 20-30 percent in the next ten years, and invites businesses to invest in renewable energy projects.
 Green and renewable energy is expected to account for 9-10 percent of total energy use in the country...~ Than Nien Daily, 22 April 2010

 Wish to meet Investors and Vietnamese regulators to explore opportunities in Vietnam’s energy sector?
-Then mark 28-29 October to attend the 13th VOGP conference in Hanoi!
+Then make plans to attend the 13th VOGP conference in Hanoi!

 13th VOGP is part of CMT’s highly successful Vietnam Oil Gas & Power summit series, which is attended by the world’s key energy investors looking for information on what is shaping Vietnam’s upstream and downstream oil and gas sector, as well as progress in the power sector.